garrett-sutton/garrett-sutton.github.io/_drafts/david-and-goliath.md

 the time of writing this, that thing for me feels like waking up a bit earlier, running more miles and introducing a workout (tempo, intervals, etc) into the routine each week.
-And the big bugaboo is to sign up for a race!
+And the biggest bugaboo is to sign up for a race!

 ## Being aware of doing hard things while raising kids